Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 ![image](https://github.com/Zhrasa/London-Fire-Brigade-Callout-Analysis/assets/99383300/7b134ecb-3086-4c50-a5c3-595c7107d90d)

 <div align="center"> Fig. The scatter plot of fires and false alarms.</div>

+### Model Construction

 =======

 ## Software

 Google Colaboratory

 Google Spreadsheets

 Google Docs

 ### python libraries

-The Python packages applied were
+The Python packages applied were Pandas and Numpy for statistical analysis

-Pandas and Numpy for statistical analysis
+Matplotlib and Seaborn for exploratory data analysis and visualisation

-Matplotlib and Seaborn for exploratory data analysis and visualisation scikit-learn and XGBoost for pre-processing, modelling, and evaluation openpyxl to load the dataset.
+scikit-learn and XGBoost for pre-processing, modelling, and evaluation

+openpyxl to load the dataset.

 The machine learning algorithms used include Decision Tree, Logistic Regression, Random Forest, and Extreme Gradient Boosting.